abkrh/datascienceblogpost/blog.md

 ![Helpful](Helpful.png)  ![Whattodo](whattodo.png)

 # Conclusion
 The data exploriation was successfull in allowing us to anser all four questions within the limitations of the survey data.
-We saw the most popular languages - not surprisingly one of the most ubiquitous langaunages around has the top stop - **Javasctrip**, and we answerd all three correlation questions (2 to 4), in thenegative.
+We saw the most popular languages - not surprisingly one of the most ubiquitous langaunages around has the top stop - **JavaSctript**, and we answerd all three correlation questions (2 to 4), in thenegative.
 Althugh there is some variabilty seen, the correlation did not appear significant.d